Mosho1/store/readme.md

 ## Predictable state

-<Name> offers the same benefits as redux, like serializable state, first-class hot reload, and existing ecosystem, while also providing an easy to use interface similar to mobx.
-The only difference in everyday use from mobx is having to explicitly list dependencies, rather than have them magically (and usefully) computed by mobx.
+<Name> offers the same benefits as redux, like serializable state, first-class hot reload, and existing ecosystem.

 ## Reduce boilerplate